 Children are referred for a week’s holiday by children’s social care, schools and community groups.
-On average 12 children are accommodated between Monday to Friday with all activities outings and support provided by Becky and her team augmented by professional recreational staff and accredited students and Duke of Edinburgh volunteers.
+On average 12 children are accommodated between Monday to Friday with all activities outings and support provided by Alison and her team augmented by professional recreational staff and accredited students and Duke of Edinburgh volunteers.
 This period provides an excellent opportunity for the children to improve and develop their social skills and also an opportunity for both children and their respective carers and parents to have some respite time.
 Quite often this is the only opportunity that these children have for a holiday.

 Meet Our Chairman

 I got involved with the charity 17 years ago, when my dad volunteered me.
 Since then I have never looked back.
 Although the Home is run on a day-to-day basis by Becky (the Matron) as chairperson, I am responsible for the overall management of The Home, and the Management Committee.